 It is more common for the patient to be under the care of a physician who is proposing an overall treatment plan.
 This physician should make a determination of capacity if the circumstances warrant it, unless additional expertise is required.
 Because nurses have such close contact with patients, the information they gather may be of critical importance to the physician making the determination.
 Sharing relevant patient information between health team members is proper practice and is not a breach of confidentiality.3

 When an adult is deemed incapable, who makes decisions about their care and treatment?

 Statutes tend to provide a hierarchy of substitute decision-makers.
 First priority is given to a court-appointed substitute decision-maker or person with a power of attorney for personal care or proxy.
 If these do not exist, authority falls to a spouse, or then to various family members in accordance with the statutory list.
 Careful documentation is essential when consent is obtained from a substitute decision-maker.

-When devising a plan of care to meet the incapable adult’s current health needs, substitute decision-makers and health care professionals must consider and respect the patient’s previously known wishes or advance directives that were expressed when he was capable and apply to the situation, and the patient’s best interests.
+When devising a plan of care to meet the incapable adult’s current health needs, substitute decision-makers and health care professional must consider and respect the patient’s previously known wishes or advance directives that were expressed when the patient was capable and apply to the situation, and the patient’s best interests.

 What if emergency treatment is required?

 When immediate medical treatment is necessary to save the life or preserve the health of a person who, by reason of unconsciousness or extreme illness, is incapable of either giving or withholding consent, the law considers this an emergency that justifies an exception to the usual rules of consent.4 Giving emergency treatment without consent is lawful if the delay that would result from obtaining a consent or refusal would put the patient at greater risk.